Python Quick Start

 Step 10: Deploy to CloudBase HTTP cloud function

-Deploy via the Console
+Deploy via the console

-- Log in to the CloudBase Console
+- Log in to TCB/cloud function

-- Click [New Cloud Function]
+- Click "New Cloud Function"

-- Select [HTTP cloud function]
+- Select "HTTP cloud function"

-- Fill in the function name (for example:
+- Enter the function name (e.g.:

 helloworld-python) - Select runtime: Python 3.10

-- Select the [Local upload] method
+- Select the "Local upload" method

 - Upload the

-Deploy via CLI (Coming Soon)
+Deploy via CLI

 Step 11: Access Your Application

-After successful deployment, you can refer to Web Client Invocation to configure custom domain access for
+After successful deployment, you can refer to Accessing Cloud Functions via HTTP to set up custom domain access to the

 You can test in the following ways: